helz-dotcom/Cloakwork/README.md

 - **Fake signatures**
   - Embeds dummy packer/watermarks (Themida, VMProtect, Enigma, etc.) to trip up signature scanners.
 - **Compile-time randomization**
-  - All transformations and injections use compile-time random ribbons—no two builds are alike.
+  - All transformations and injections use compile-time random ribbons, no two builds are alike.
 - **Full modular configuration**
-  - Every feature is a toggle—disable heavy modules for performance or size.
+  - Every feature is a toggle, disable heavy modules for performance or size.

 ***
 Below is an image from IDA after compilation of demo.cpp, wherein all strings are hidden and there are various subroutines, all polymorphed and hidden.